Henry John Temple, 3rd Viscount Palmerston: Legacy

 Palmerston has traditionally been viewed as "a Conservative at home and a Liberal abroad".
 He believed that the British constitution as secured by the Glorious Revolution of 1688 was the best which human hands had made, with a constitutional monarchy subject to the laws of the land but retaining some political power.
 He supported the rule of law and opposed further democratisation after the Reform Act 1832.
 He wished to see this liberal system of a mixed constitution in-between the two extremes of absolute monarchy and republican democracy replace the absolute monarchies on the Continent.
 More recently some historians have seen his domestic policies as prime minister as not merely liberal but genuinely progressive by the standards of his era.

 It is in foreign affairs that Palmerston is chiefly remembered.
 Palmerston's principal aim in foreign policy was to advance British national interests.
 Palmerston is famous for his patriotism.
 Lord John Russell said that "his heart always beat for the honour of England".
 Palmerston believed it was in Britain's interests that liberal governments be established on the Continent.
 He also practised brinkmanship and bluff in that he was prepared to threaten war to achieve Britain's interests.

-When in 1886 Lord Rosebery became foreign secretary in Gladstone's government, John Bright, a longstanding radical critic of Palmerston, asked Rosebery if he had read about Palmerston's policies as foreign secretary.
+When in 1886 Lord Rosebery became foreign secretary in the Third Gladstone ministry, John Bright, a longstanding radical critic of Palmerston, asked Rosebery if he had read about Palmerston's policies as foreign secretary.
 Rosebery replied that he had.
 "Then", said Bright, "you know what to avoid.
 Do the exact opposite of what he did.
 His administration at the Foreign Office was one long crime."

 In contrast the Marquess of Lorne, a son-in-law of Queen Victoria, said of Palmerston in 1866: "He loved his country and his country loved him.
 He lived for her honour, and she will cherish his memory."

 In 1889, Gladstone recounted a story of when "a Frenchman, thinking to be highly complimentary, said to Palmerston: 'If I were not a Frenchman, I should wish to be an Englishman'; to which Pam coolly replied: 'If I were not an Englishman, I should wish to be an Englishman.'"
 When Winston Churchill campaigned for rearmament in the 1930s, he was compared to Palmerston in warning the nation to look to its defences.
 The policy of appeasement led General Jan Smuts to write in 1936 that "we are afraid of our shadows.
 I sometimes long for a ruffian like Palmerston or any man who would be more than a string of platitudes and apologies."

 He was an avowed abolitionist whose attempts to abolish the slave trade was one of the most consistent elements of his foreign policy.
 His opposition to the slave trade created tensions with South American countries and the United States over his insistence that the Royal Navy had the right to search the vessels of any country if they suspected the vessels were being used in the Atlantic slave trade.

 Historian A. J. P. Taylor has summarised his career by emphasising the paradoxes: